dmitriz/cpsfy/README.md

-Our main motivation for dealing with CPS functions is to enhance the power of common coding patterns into a single unified abstraction, which can capture the advantages typically regarded for Promises over callbacks.
+Our main motivation for dealing with CPS functions is to enhance the power of common coding patterns into a single unified abstraction, which can capture the advantages typically regarded as ones of Promises over callbacks.

 In the [introductory section on Promises](http://exploringjs.com/es6/ch_promises.html#sec_introduction-promises) of his wonderful book [Exploring ES6](http://exploringjs.com/es6/), [Dr. Axel Rauschmayer](http://dr-axel.de/) collected a list of